Britain's Freshwater Fishes

 - Features beautiful photos throughout

-- Includes detailed information on 53 species, the places they inhabit, and their roles in Britain's ecosystems
+- Includes detailed information on more than 50 species, the places they inhabit, and their roles in Britain's ecosystems

 - Attractively designed and easy to use